-DECATUR, Ga. – The DeKalb County Board of Health has trapped West Nile virus-positive mosquitoes at 11 locations throughout the county.
+DECATUR, Ga. – The DeKalb County Board of Health has trapped West Nile virus-positive mosquitoes at 3 locations in the county – Brookhaven, Chamblee and the Redan area of unincorporated DeKalb County.

 To date this year, there have been no human cases of West Nile virus infection confirmed in DeKalb County.